-The United Methodist Publishing House and the Upper Room have produced books and resources to help churches and individuals prepare for Advent in a spirit of hope during this unprecedented year of uncertainty and anxiety.
-As we continue to social distance and wait for things to get better, we look for hope in the promise of Jesus' coming.
+The United Methodist Publishing House and the Upper Room have produced books and resources to help churches and individuals prepare for Advent in a spirit of hope during this unprecedented time of uncertainty and anxiety.
+As we face ongoing uncertainty about the future, we look for hope in the promise of Jesus' coming.
 The resources cover a variety of topics and themes for individual or small group study or in classrooms.

 The Heart That Grew Three Sizes: Finding Faith in the Story of the Grinch